Empathy vs Sympathy

 Because often when people are facing a challenge or dealing with a difficult situation, they aren’t looking for a magic response that will fix everything.
 They may be looking for someone who can help them feel like they aren’t alone in solving the problem.
 They may be looking for someone who has been through a process or challenge before.
 They are definitely looking for a connection, and that’s what empathy is all about.

-Watch the animated version of Dr. Brené Brown’s definition of empathy below!
+Watch the animated version of Dr. Brené Brown’s definition of empathy above!